 Treats for Jolly Old St. Nick

 The practice of putting out cookies for Santa began in the 1930s during the Great Depression, when parents were trying to instill a sense of thankfulness in their children.
-Leaving goodies, perhaps in a sweet cookie jar from Cheryl’s, continues to be a way of sharing the holiday bounty.
+Leaving goodies, perhaps in a sweet cookie jar, continues to be a way of sharing the holiday bounty.
 Some families even extend the giving to the jolly man’s flying companions, leaving carrots or apples out for Santa’s reindeer.

 Spice, spice baby

 When aromatics, such as nutmeg, cinnamon, and ginger, became more widely available in Europe in the Middle Ages, they were put to good use at holiday baking time.
 It became tradition to combine butter and sugar — which cost a pretty penny back then — with these prized spices once a year at Christmas.
 Bakers today include nutmeg and molasses in holiday desserts, especially in gingerbread cookies — one of the most popular seasonal treats.

 Sweet as sugar